ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 ## Candidates For Adoption

-* draft-hardaker-dnsop-rfc8624-bis

-* draft-thomassen-dnsop-mske
+* draft-bash-rfc7958bis

-* draft-dsawp-notify
+* draft-bellis-dnsop-qdcount-is-one

 * draft-thomassen-dnsop-generalized-dns-notify

 ## New Documents

-* draft-bellis-dnsop-qdcount-is-one

-* draft-bellis-dnsext-multi-qtypes

 * draft-peltan-edns-presentation-format

+* draft-johani-tld-zone-pipeline

+* draft-grubto-dnsop-dns-out-of-protocol-signalling

 ## Needs more Review